Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/gateway-api.md

   Introduce the Kubernetes Gateway API as our preferred configuration method.
 Explain Gateway, GatewayClass and provide a simple HTTPRoute example
 ---

 Kong are proud to be a driving force behind the Kubernetes Gateway API standard.
-With multiple contributors in maintainer and reviewer roles, we're all-in on Gateway API as the future of Kubernetes networking.
+Since being part of the originating team at Kubecon San Diego 2019, we've continued to actively invest in the project with multiple contributors in maintainer and reviewer roles.
+Kong are _all-in_ on Gateway API as the future of Kubernetes networking.

 {{ site.kic_product_name }} was the first submitted conformance report, and is 100% compliant with the core conformance tests (in addition to many extended tests).
 Kong has implemented the Gateway API resources as first-class citizens, converting them directly in to {{ site.base_gateway }} configuration rather than using intermediate CRDs.
 This makes the Gateway API CRDs a native language for {{ site.kic_product_name }}.